-*If traveling during winter, May-September plan for cold mornings and evenings.
+*If traveling during winter, May-September, plan for cold mornings and evenings.
 Bring gloves, hats, a scarf and warm jacket for early morning game drives.
 Please note there is no Heat/Air conditioning in the tents.

 Bath / Personal:

-- Personal snacks that you may need or crave (such as granola bars or power bars).
+Personal snacks that you may need or crave (such as granola bars or power bars for in between meals).

-- Note: we will be playing some games/educational activities with children aged 5-18 with the bulk being 10-12.
-If there is if anything in particular you would like to do with the kids and it requires specific supplies feel free to bring them.
+Note: we will be playing some games/educational activities with children aged 5-18 with the bulk being 10-12.
+If there is anything, in particular, you would like to do with the kids and it requires specific supplies feel free to bring them.
 These can range from arts and crafts, educational activities on conservation, geography, use of resources, other cultures, sporting activities, etc. (There are about 50 children, but these will be broken down into groups of 10 whom you will work with).

 Discover Corps Provides:

 *We advise that you should bring enough lightweight clothes to avoid having to do laundry during the trip.
-However, laundry is available during the trip.
+However, laundry is available during the trip for a nominal fee.

 *Electrical outlets in South Africa are 3-prong with round pins.
 Please note: Many universal adapters do not include 3 round pins.
 This specific adapter for South Africa are commonly sold separately.
 Please double check with type of adapter you have.
 Voltage is 220 volts.
 You will need an adapter if coming from the U.S.

 *You will have access to an ATM at the beginning of the trip.
-Please be advised that the accommodations only accept cash for the bar bills (ie- any extra drinks or snacks), wifi can sometimes be spotty making credit card machines, unusable.
+Please be advised that while the lodge accepts credit card for the bar bills (ie- any extra drinks or snacks), wifi can sometimes be spotty making credit card machines, unusable.
 Paying in cash is recommended.
 There will be no ATM once in the bush.